-In order to assist the Underwriters in complying with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the City, as obligated person, (i) will enter into a Continuing Disclosure Agreement with DAC, as dissemination agent, for the benefit of the Registered Owners (as defined in such agreement) of the 2021 Bonds, to be dated the date of original delivery of and payment for the 2021 Bonds, the form of which is annexed hereto as APPENDIX F, and (ii) has provided the disclosure in the following paragraphs.
+In order to assist the Underwriters in complying with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the City (i) will enter into a Continuing Disclosure Agreement with Digital Assurance Certification, L.L.C., as dissemination agent, for the benefit of the Registered Owners (as defined in such agreement) of the 2021 Bonds, to be dated the date of original delivery of and payment for the 2021 Bonds, the form of which is annexed hereto as APPENDIX F, and (ii) has provided the disclosure in the following paragraphs.

 During the last five years, the City has not fully satisfied its obligations to file annual updates to certain tables in APPENDIX A by the deadlines provided in its continuing disclosure agreements (either February 25 or February 28, as applicable).
 Such annual updates were made through incorporation by reference to the City's offering documents, but, in some instances, were done so after the applicable filing deadline.
-The City engaged a third-party vendor to monitor its continuing disclosure obligations and was not aware that the annual updates made through incorporation by reference to the City's offering documents were not compliant in all respects.
+The City engaged a third-party vendor to monitor its continuing disclosure obligations and was not aware that the annual updates made through incorporation by reference to the City's offering documents.
 The City is undertaking a comprehensive review of its process for providing annual updates to the tables in APPENDIX A to ensure future compliance.
 On December 23, 2019, the City filed a failure to file notice describing the foregoing circumstances.
 Such notice was subsequently amended to provide further clarification.

+In connection with the continuing disclosure annual filing for Gas Works Revenue Bonds that was made in February 2016, certain annual financial information that should have been included was not filed until August 2016.
+The late-filed information was required by a continuing disclosure agreement that had been entered into in connection with Gas Works Revenue Bonds that were issued in August 2015.
+The information that the City filed in February 2016 satisfied all prior continuing disclosure agreements relating to Gas Works Revenue Bonds.
 In connection with the continuing disclosure annual filing for certain Gas Works Revenue Bonds that was made in February 2019, the audited financial statements for the Philadelphia Gas Works' fiscal year ended August 31, 2018, were inadvertently not filed until March 2019.

 The Philadelphia Parking Authority (the "PPA"), as the issuer, and the City, as an obligated person, entered into separate continuing disclosure agreements relating to the PPA's Parking System Revenue Bonds, Series 1999A (the "1999A PPA Bonds").
-For the City's continuing disclosure agreement relating to such bonds, it is required to file (i) its ACFR and (ii) annual updates to certain financial information and operating data of the type included in APPENDIX A. During the previous five years, the City's ACFRs were properly filed for the 1999A PPA Bonds when due.
+For the City's continuing disclosure agreement relating to such bonds, it is required to file (i) its CAFR and (ii) annual updates to certain financial information and operating data of the type included in APPENDIX A. During the previous five years, the City's CAFRs were properly filed for the 1999A PPA Bonds when due.
 However, the annual updates to certain financial information and operating data of the type included in APPENDIX A, which are made through incorporation by reference to the City's offering documents, were not properly linked to the 1999A PPA Bonds.
 Such error has been corrected.